The Big Island

 PEEPEE FALLS

-This waterfall is not well known because of its location and access point, which actually makes it a great destination for anyone trying to avoid tourists.
+This lesser known waterfall is a great one to visit if you're trying to avoid the crowds.
 There’s also a plunge pool below and gorgeous views as you hike to try and find it.

 Kaumana Caves